A Brilliant Career in the Government Economic Service. Join us as an Assistant Economist.

 Who we are looking for

+This is a recruitment scheme for economics graduates which sits beside the fast stream as a main route into a role as an Assistant Economist in the Government Economic Service.
 To help us deliver analysis we are looking for over 100 economists to join us and influence the day-to-day lives of every person in the UK.

 As an assistant economist, you will be joining a community of over 1,500 economists across more than 30 organisations, putting your economic learning to direct use by influencing high profile public policies with the best possible economic analysis.
 This is an exciting time to be joining the civil service, and with continuous support you’ll prepare vital briefings for ministers or the public, provide advice on policy options, and ensure the quality and appropriate use of economic statistics.